KrishArul26/Impact-Resistance-Testing-Instrument-for-Ceramic-Floor-Tiles/README.md

 </p>

 <h2 align="left"> Results</h2>
-<h2 align="left"> e=0 Its mean that there was no elastic shock
+<h2 align="left"> e=0 Its mean that there was no elastic shock</h2>
-e=1 Its mean that all the initial potential energy had been transformed into kinetic energy after impact, without any losses by friction with air or by shock</h2>
+<h2 align="left"> e=1 Its mean that all the initial potential energy had been transformed into kinetic energy after impact, without any losses by friction with air or by shock</h2>

   <p align="left">
   <img width="400" src="https://user-images.githubusercontent.com/74568334/125688007-e6944c6c-c555-4978-9287-7ce66bc19df8.jpg">